 Location: Home > Expert Committee > Expert Directory

-Shan Wenhua
+SHAN Wenhua

-From: CICC Updated: 2018-08-26
+From: CICC Updated: 2024-09-25

-Prof. Shan is Conciliator of the International Centre for the Settlement of Investment Disputes (ICSID), Arbitrator of China International Economic and Trade Arbitration Commission (CIETAC).
+Prof. Shan is currently the Assistant President and the Dean of Law School of Xi’an Jiaotong University, Changjiang Scholar Chair Professor and Senior Professor in Humanities and Social Science.
+As a “State Specially Recruited Expert” and “State Council Special Allowance Expert” selected and awarded by the Central Prof. Shan is Arbitrator of China International Economic and Trade Arbitration Commission (CIETAC).
 He is also the Executive President of the China International Investment Arbitration Forum (CIIAF), Vice President of the Chinese Society of International Economic Law (CSIEL), and an Executive Councilor of the Chinese Society of International Law.
 Prof. Shan is a Titular Member of the International Academy of Comparative Law (IACL, The Hague); a Member of the American Law Institute (ALI).
-He is the founding Editor-in-Chief of The Chinese Journal of Comparative Law (OUP), Editor-in-General of the "Silk Road Studies in International Economic Law" and a member of the Advisory Editorial Board of the ICSID Review.
+He is the founding Editor-in-Chief of The Chinese Journal of Comparative Law (OUP), Editor-in-General of the “Silk Road Studies in International Economic Law” and a member of the Advisory Editorial Board of the ICSID Review.
 He served as the Deputy-Director-General of the SPC Judicial Case Academy, Senior Fellow at the Lauterpacht Centre for International Law at the University of Cambridge, Professor of international law at University of New South Wales.

-Related Links: 单文华 Shan Wenhua
+Related Links: 单文华 SHAN Wenhua

 *The original text is Chinese and has been translated into English for reference only.
 If there is any inconsistency or ambiguity between the Chinese version and the English version, the Chinese version shall prevail.